 We have established equity compensation plans for our employees, directors and certain other individuals.
-All grants and terms are authorized by our Board of Directors.
-We may grant non-qualified stock options, restricted stock awards, stock appreciation rights and other stock-based awards under our 2004 Stock Incentive Plan.
-Under the 2007 Equity Inducement Plan, we may grant non-qualified stock options, restricted stock awards, stock appreciation rights and other stock-based awards to any person who (a) was not previously an employee or director or (b) is commencing employment with us following a bona fide period of non-employment by us, as an inducement material to the individual entering into employment with us.
-Options and restricted stock awards generally become exercisable or vest over four years from the grant date, and options must be exercised within ten years of the grant date.
+All grants and terms are authorized by our Board of Directors or the Compensation Committee of our Board of Directors, as appropriate.
+We may grant non-qualified stock options, restricted stock awards, stock appreciation rights and other stock-based awards under our Amended & Restated 2004 Stock Incentive Plan.
+From January 2008 to May 2008, we granted non-qualified stock options under our 2007 Equity Inducement Plan to new employees as an inducement to their entering into employment with us.